-Computer House Rules
+House Rules for Computer

 1. Keep computers in living areas

-The best place for the family computer(s) is the living room or kitchen, where children know that a parent may look over their shoulder at any time.
-Children already have online chat acronyms for warning their friends when people are watching, such as “POS” (parent over shoulder).
+The best place for the family computer is in a communal living area, where children know that a parent may look over their shoulder at any time.
+This will ensure that kids understand that they are being supervised.

 2. Implement an “Internet embargo.”